cnabio/cnab-spec/106-declarative-images.md

 COPY bundle.json /cnab/bundle.json
 ```

 The `cnab/armbase` middleware provides the tools necessary for executing Azure Resource Manager (ARM) templates.
-Consequently, the present CNAB bundle _may_ have imperative components.
+Consequently, the present CNAB bundle MAY have imperative components.

 The middleware image (`cnab/armbase`) contains tooling that looks in predefined locations for ARM templates, and understands how to install, upgrade, and uninstall those resources.

 ## Why Is This Non-normative?

 While declarative invocation images are considered the best practice, they are non-normative because CNAB does not require specific images to be used as base images.
-The CNAB definition is focused on describing the conditions under which a bundle may be correctly packaged and executed.
+The CNAB definition is focused on describing the conditions under which a bundle MAY be correctly packaged and executed.
 We have chosen, however, to not prescribe the shape of the CNAB executable.

 Next section: [Bundle repositories](107-repositories.md)